kingbased/keychecker/README.md

 - Azure - (Auto-fetch all deployments, auto-fetch best deployment/model, filter status)
 - Google Cloud Vertex AI - (Requires a key file since oauth tokens expire hourly.
 Good luck scraping for those.)
 - MistralAI - (Subscription status)
+- OpenRouter - (Estimated balance, usage in $, credit limit, RPM, has purchased any credits)

 Always open to adding more services, although I think I've covered all the ones people care about.
 Nonetheless, feel free to open an issue or PR if you want something else added.